Verdagraph/Drip/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DEACTIVATE_TOPIC_`](#auto-config)  | Subscribe | Yes |

 This topic is where commands for deactivating current processes are sent.
 Any message recieved on this topic will trigger the deactivation regardless of payload.
-Upon reception, the device will close all valves, end all ongoing dispensation or drain processes, and send summary reports of any ongoing processes.
+Upon reception, the device will close all valves, end all ongoing dispense or drain processes, and send summary reports of any ongoing processes.

 Inputs: None.